-Priority #3: Three Motor-Bikes for transportation & business: \$3,000US (3-motor bikes) and \$450US (insurance)
+Priority Need #5: Three Motor-Bikes for transportation & business: \$3,000US (3-motor bikes) and \$450US (insurance)

 The average cost of gasoline in Liberia is \$5US per gallon and the government recently closed the local food market which was in walking distance to a location which now requires the cost of transportation.
-Daily trips to the market are the norm and there are costs associated with transporting residents to doctor's visits and extra curriculum activities and for staff to conduct business.
-Additionally, these bikes will also be used to generate income to reduce dependency on international aid.
+Daily trips to the market are the norm and there are costs associated with transporting for a single children to doctor's visits, and extra curriculum activities or for staff to conduct business.
+Additionally, these bikes are also be used to generate income to reduce dependency on international aid.
 The cost of three motor bikes is \$3,000US and registration & annual insurance is \$450US.

-Priority #4: Internet Service to develop an Educational Satellite System: \$2,312US (one-year service) and \$150 monthly thereafter
+Priority Need #6: Internet Service to develop an Educational Satellite System: \$2,312US (one-year service) and \$150 monthly thereafter